tienviet10/webdev-challenge-frontend/README.md

 ## Usage

-**Upload**: The tab is used to upload CSV files with drag and drop support.
-Additionally, CSV preview and edit are available within this interface before uploading to the database
+**Upload**: The tab is used to upload CSV files with drag-and-drop support.
+Additionally, CSV preview and edit are available within this interface before uploading to the database.

-**Table**: The tab is used to display uploaded data according to the posted date.
+**Table**: The tab displays uploaded data according to the posted date.
 Users can delete the table or export the table from this tab.

 **Dashboard**: This tab displays three charts according to the NRI challenge.